 The Federal health care fraud statute is found in 18 U.S.C. § 1347.
 While there are three elements the Government must prove to secure a health care fraud conviction under Sec.
 1347, the primary element requires a showing beyond a reasonable doubt that the defendant knowingly and willfully executed or attempted to execute a scheme or artifice to defraud a health care benefit program.
 The penalty for violating this subsection is a fine and term of imprisonment not exceeding ten years unless serious bodily injury results, which increases the term of imprisonment to not more than twenty years.
 If a violation of death results from a violation of this subsection, the imprisonment range can increases to a possible life.

-In short, money laundering has been defined as the act of transferring illegally obtained money through people or accounts, typically so that its original source cannot be trace.
+In short, money laundering has been defined as the act of transferring illegally obtained money through people or accounts, typically so that its original source cannot be traced.
 But this is not a requirement, and it has been said that simply moving proceeds of illegal conduct from one pocket to another could be seen as money laundering.
 Section 1956 carries a penalty of not more than 20 years, while § 1957 carries a penalty of not more than ten years.
-Violations of these two statutes may implicate other federal statutes, such as RICO which involves additional 20-year possible terms of imprisonment.
+Violations of these two statutes may implicate other federal statutes, such as RICO, which involves additional 20-year possible terms of imprisonment.
 Violations of these two statutes may also involve simple conspiracies to commit separate federal offenses punishable by imprisonment of not more than five years.

-In a 2008 speech at the Southwest Securities Enforcement Conference in Fort Worth, Texas, Lori Richards, then Director of the Office of Compliance Inspections and Examinations Securities and Exchange Commission, discussed the different types of fraudsters she had encountered during investigations.
+In a 2008 speech at the Southwest Securities Enforcement Conference in Fort Worth, Texas, Lori Richards, then Director of the Office of Compliance Inspections and Examinations, Securities and Exchange Commission, discussed the different types of fraudsters she had encountered during investigations.

 The labels may be offensive, but they are instructive in understanding law enforcement perspective and investigative assumptions.